 2.6.2.
 "Emergency stop signal" means a signal to indicate to other road users to the rear of the vehicle that a high retardation force has been applied to the vehicle relative to the prevailing road conditions.

 2.6.3.
-"Rear-end collision alert signal (RECAS)" means an automatic signal given by the leading vehicle to the following vehicle.
+"Rear-end collision alert signal” (or “RECAS”) means an automatic signal given by the leading vehicle to the following vehicle.
 It warns that the following vehicle needs to take emergency action to avoid a collision.

 2.6.4.
 “Answer-back signal” means a signal used to assist the vehicle user to identify and find his/her car under the park condition of a vehicle.